Sage-Bionetworks/synapsePythonClient/docs/reference/oop/models.md

 Client.
 Unless otherwise noted these interfaces are subject to change at any time.
 Use at your own risk.

-These APIs also introduce [AsyncIO](https://docs.python.org/3/library/asyncio.html) to the client.

 ## Sample Scripts:

 <details class="quote">